litmuschaos/github-chaos-actions/experiments/pod-network-latency/README.md

 # Pod Network Latency Experiment

 This experiment causes flaky access to application replica by injecting network delay using pumba.
 It injects latency on the specified container by starting a traffic control (tc) process with netem rules to add egress delays.
 It Can test the application's resilience to lossy/flaky network.
-Visit <a href="https://docs.litmuschaos.io/docs/pod-network-latency/">pod network latency</a> for more info.
-To know more and get started with `chaos-actions` visit <a href="https://github.com/mayadata-io/github-chaos-actions/blob/master/README.md">github-chaos-actions</a>.
+Check <a href="https://docs.litmuschaos.io/docs/pod-network-latency/">pod network latency</a> for more info.
+To know more and get started with chaos-actions visit <a href="https://github.com/mayadata-io/github-chaos-actions/blob/master/README.md">github-chaos-actions</a>.

+#### Sample workflow

 A Sample workflow to run pod-network-latency experiment:

 `.github/workflows/push.yml`